 Worse, this causes the film to miss perhaps the biggest emotional beat of the first three books – Harry’s stag Patronus.
 That stag ties into the central arc of the series, of Harry attempting to find a connection to his dead parents.
 How heartbreaking is it to read about Harry realizing that he did not see his dad alive at the lake, but that his dad is still protecting him in a way?
 And then Dumbledore delivers one of those ten-hanky lines: “Your father is alive in you, Harry, and shows himself most plainly when you have need of him.
 How else could you produce that particular Patronus?
 Prongs rode again last night. […] You know, Harry, in a way, you did see your father last night….
 You found him inside yourself.”
 (PA427-428) Cuarón disposes of all of that, in favor of a cool-looking silvery shield holding a bunch of flying wraiths at bay.
 How can we entrust him with any more of Rowling’s precious words after that?

 Instead, Cuarón’s version of emotional moments comes in the form of “HE WAS THEIR FRIEND!!!”
 I didn’t exactly see anyone crying into their popcorn at that moment.

 So, if Cuarón is terrible at visually realizing the wizarding world, terrible at doing characters justice, terrible at presenting magical creatures, and terrible at emotional moments… what possible benefit could there be to him directing Fantastic Beasts?

 This is why I declare here and now that if he does, I will not go see that film.
-I am more excited for this film than just about anything.
-But I would rather pretend it does not exist than watch Cuarón further bastardize the Potterverse.
+I am more excited about this film than just about anything.
+But I would rather pretend it does not exist than to watch Cuarón further bastardize the Potterverse.